thanwinnikki/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Thundercat home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data from the home folder of the application in your original computer.

 --------------------------------------------------------------------------------------------------------------------